JossWhittle/TuringMachine/README.md

 ## Requirements

-The code in this project requires the JArgs file CmdLineParser.java, which can be aquired here https://github.com/purcell/jargs
+The code in this project requires the JArgs file CmdLineParser.java, which can be acquired here https://github.com/purcell/jargs